noklesta/SublimeRailsNav/README.md

 # Sublime Text 2 plugin: SublimeRailsNav

 Plugin for navigating Ruby on Rails 3 applications.

-It provides commands for listing models, controllers, views, javascript files, or stylesheets in a quick panel for easy selection.
+The plugin provides commands for listing models, controllers, views, javascript files, or stylesheets in a quick panel for easy selection.

+Related files are located at the top of the list so that they can be selected simply by pressing Enter.
+For instance, if the active view is a Rails model and you request a list of controllers, the controller corresponding to the model will be listed at the top, provided that you follow normal Rails resource conventions with the controller name containing the pluralized version of the model name (e.g. post.rb and posts_controller.rb).

 ## Install